gsamokovarov/rspec-xunit/README.md

 end
 ```

-This looks suspiciously like `expect`, because it is its alias! 🙄 Sometimes
+This looks suspiciously like `expect` because it is its alias! 🙄 Sometimes
 you just gotta `expect`, I mean `assert`, you know!

 Have you noticed the `assert_valid? login` line?
 We call it an assertion